-Flows recorded in the Waima/Ure River at the Ure Road Bridge and at SH1 varied by between 0.03 m3/s and 0.06m3/s between gauging runs.
-This variation is approximately 20% of the gauged flow and likely this reflects uncertainty in the gauging results rather than a natural reduction in flow between visits (i.e. one day).
+Flows recorded in the Waima/Ure River at the Ure Road Bridge and at SHI varied from 0.03m/s and 0.06m/s between gauging runs.
+This variation is approximately 20% of the gauged flow and likely reflects uncertainty in the gauging results rather than a natural reduction in flow between the gaugings (i.e. one day).

-Gauging results in the lower reaches of the Waima/Ure are presented in Figure 3.1 & Figure 3.2.
+Gauging results in the lower reaches of the Waima/Ure are presented in Figure 3-1 & Figure 3-2.
 Surface water flow is 'lost' between Blue Mountain and the Ure Road Bridge, but then 'gained' between the Ure Road Bridge and the coast.